erichu57023/ehc_builder/README.md

 All eye tracker classes must inherit from and implement the provided `EyeTrackerInterface`; see the class documentation for more details.

+*Note*: currently, use of only one eye tracker at a time is supported.

 ## Adding manipulators

 The following manipulators have already been implemented: